kavedder/voice-bus/README.md

 - find information about a particular stop, courtesy of StopInfo

 ### Notes
-Don't judge the Javascript until you've tried working with VoiceXML.
+Don't judge the Javascript until you've tried working with VoiceXML :sob: